-Adcetris is a cancer medicine used to treat adults with Hodgkin’s lymphoma (HL, a type of cancer that originates from blood cells in the lymphatic system, a part of the immune system).
-Adcetris is used when the tumour cells are CD30-positive (when they have a protein called CD30 on their surface) and is given:
+Adcetris is a cancer medicine used to treat adults with certain lymphomas (cancers of lymphocytes, white blood cells that are part of the immune system).
+It is used when the cancer cells have a protein called CD30 on their surface (CD30-positive).

-together with doxorubicin, vinblastine and dacarbazine (other cancer medicines) in HL patients who have stage IV disease (advanced cancer that has spread to other parts of the body) that has not been treated before;
+- together with doxorubicin, vinblastine and dacarbazine (other cancer medicines) in patients who have stage IV disease (advanced cancer that has spread outside the lymphatic system) that has not been treated before;

-CD30-positive cutaneous T-cell lymphoma (CTCL), a lymphoma of T lymphocytes that initially affects the skin, in patients who have received at least one previous treatment.
+- cutaneous T-cell lymphoma (CTCL), a lymphoma of T-cells that initially affects the skin, in patients who have received at least one previous treatment.

 Adcetris contains the active substance brentuximab vedotin.